LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 (or at least it was in the '70s).
 [^less]: `less` is a successor to `more`, another paging utility, or as the authors would put it, `less` is `more`.
 [^parallel]: And each program in a pipeline can run in parallel with the others, so you can even take advantage of multiple CPU cores!
+[^spaces]: What if you want to pass an argument with a space in it?
+No dice, my friend.
+Adjust your wants accordingly.

+    ...okay, fine, you can put single quotes (`'`) or double quotes (`"`) around your argument with spaces.
+We'll talk about this more in a later chapter.
+[^recycle]: Unless you want to count the whole computer as garbage.
+We won't argue that point with you.
+[^still]: Okay, they never really stop looking scary, but after a while they start to feel less like a horror movie jump scare and more like the monster you just know is there in the hall waiting to eat you if you were to get out of bed.